BONSAMURAIS/hackathons/2020-spring/proposal.md

 ## A. Introduction of new data sources

 One of the key advances in the BONSAI approach is the use of many different kinds of data to both generate and validate our system.
 For example, we can use techniques and data from material flow analysis to understand major or critical mass flows missing or out of balance in our life cycle inventories.
 Remote sensing data can serve as independent validation data, giving us rough estimates on how far our models depart from observations.
 We can also automatically combine data sources to give a complete picture of the inputs and outputs of specific technologies.
 As a first step, BONSAI will make these many data sources available with a common nomenclature and ontology, so that individual researchers can test different approaches to building consistent, complete, and comprehensive datasets.
 The hackathon will build on [existing work](https://github.com/BONSAMURAIS/vacuum_pump/) to import a number of [new data sources](https://github.com/BONSAMURAIS/vacuum_pump/issues?q=is%3Aissue+is%3Aopen+label%3Adata-source).
-We will use this intial data source to test and adapt our system concepts & nomenclature lists.
+We will use these intial data sources to test and adapt our system concepts & nomenclature lists.

 ## B. Data harmonization and system models